Interviewing former poacher Roy Wright.

 Pictured: The skull of Charlie and visible axe marks.

-Another aspect of Roy's story that interested me was his long-running conflict with retired wildlife ranger Dave Lindner.
+Another aspect of Roy's story that interested us was his long-running conflict with retired wildlife ranger Dave Lindner.
 Years ago the two men found themselves on opposite sides of the law.
 Dave was tasked with protecting wildlife and enforcing regulations while Roy regularly found himself in conflict with those very authorities.
 Their paths crossed more than once and the relationship was far from friendly.

 What makes the story remarkable is that today the two men are friends.

 Time has a way of changing perspectives.
 The bitterness and conflict that once existed between them appears to have been replaced by mutual respect.
-Watching Roy and Dave sit together and reflect on those years was a reminder that life is rarely black and white.
-People change.
-Circumstances change.
-Old enemies sometimes become mates.

 Whether viewers agree with Roy, sympathise with him or condemn his actions is ultimately their own decision.
-My role is simply to document the man as he is today and preserve his account as part of a much larger story connected to the Australian outdoors.
+Our role is simply to document the man as he is today and preserve his account as part of a much larger story connected to the Australian outdoors.

 Pictured: Roy Wright, Dave Lindner and Roy's Brother in law Allan.